mikalv/awesome-qt-qml/README.md

 * [qmlrs](https://github.com/cyndis/qmlrs) - qmlrs allows the use of QML/QtQuick code from Rust.
 * [libqmlbind](https://github.com/seanchas116/libqmlbind) - A C library for creating QML bindings for other languages easily through exporting objects to QML.
 * [lablqml](https://github.com/Kakadu/lablqml) - Let's write QML/QtQuick GUI's for OCaml and Reason.
+* [pythonqt](http://pythonqt.sourceforge.net) - A library for embedding Python into your application.

 ## Compression